aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/render-into-image/_index.md

 weight: 70
 ---

-This REST API allows you to render complex portions of a document to any supported format.
+This REST API renders complex parts of a document to a specified image format.

 The following elements can be rendered:

 - page
 - paragraph